 - Sale of the hotel/other.
 The license agreements limit our ability to sell, lease or otherwise transfer the hotels.
 Generally, the agreements require that the transferee assume the related operating agreement and meet specified other conditions, including the condition that the transferee not be a competitor of the licensor.
 The operating agreements provide for termination rights beginning in 2016 in the case of the operator's failure to meet certain financial performance criteria.
 Generally, such rights arise in the event that the operator fails, for two consecutive years, to generate sufficient operating profit based on the amount of the owner's investment in the hotel, and the RevPAR performance of the hotel falls below that of other competitive hotels in the market during such two year period. - Termination on sale.
 As of February 23, 2007, we have the right to terminate the operating agreements on 14 specified hotels upon the sale of those hotels.
 With respect to five hotels, we have the right to sell no more than three annually free and clear of their existing operating agreements without the payment of a termination fee.
 We have a limited right to terminate one license agreement annually with respect to all of those hotels.
-With respect to the remaining nine hotels, we have the right beginning in 2016 to sell 35% of the hotels (measured by EBITDA) free and clear of the existing operating agreement over a period of time without the payment of a termination fee.
-With respect to any termination of an operating agreement on sale, the proposed purchaser would need to meet the requirements for transfer under the applicable license agreement.
+With respect to the remaining nine hotels, we have the right to sell 35% of the hotels (measured by EBITDA) free and clear of the existing operating agreement on sale, the proposed purchaser would need to meet the requirements for transfer under the applicable license agreement.